georgiacarr123/McrDig/day_one/js_exercise.md

 You will create a simple tool that takes a temperature from the user in Fahrenheit and converts it to Celsius.

-You should be working in pairs for this exercise.

 ### Preparation

 In the command line/Terminal, change directory into **~/Projects** and create a new directory called **temperature-converter**: